jgajera/frontend-nanodegree-arcade-game/README.md

 ### Prerequisites
 You'll want `git` installed on your machine.
 For help setting up `git`, follow instructions from [this free course from Udacity](https://www.udacity.com/course/version-control-with-git--ud123).
 Also, familiarity with HTML, CSS, and Javascript will set you up for success.
 ### Installation/Running the Game
+Fork this repo into your own account.
+If you'd prefer not:
 Clone with SSH to your local machine
 ```
 git@github.com:jgajera/frontend-nanodegree-arcade-game.git